Mariah Carey reveals her mom, sister died on the same day

 "My heart is broken that I've lost my mother this past weekend," Carey said.
 "Sadly, in a tragic turn of events, my sister lost her life on the same day.
 I feel blessed that I was able to spend the last week with my mom before she passed."

-Carey's mother was also a singer.
-Patricia Carey was an opera singer and she recorded with her daughter before her death.
+Carey's mother, Patricia Carey, was an opera singer and she recorded with her daughter before her death.
 Mariah Carey previously told CBS "Sunday Morning" that her mother was the first person to inspire her.

 "Well, my mother tells a story," Carey said.
 "She said that she was doing 'Rigoletto,' and she kept rehearsing one part over and over and over.
 And then, she messed up.
 And I said, 'No, it goes like this,' and sang it to her."